jayinc/docs/content/client-libraries/ui-components/error-panel/_index.md

 ## Error Messages

+- Failed to connect Speechly
+  - Cause: Either the Speechly application id is invalid or the configuration has not been deployed successfully.
+  - Proposed fix: Check that the Speechly application id is spelled exactly as shown in the Dashboard.
+If this is the first time you use the app id, check in the Dashboard that the speech model has finished training and try again once it has been deployed.
+Training usually takes some 5-10 minutes.
 - No microphone permission
   - Cause: The user has denied the use of microphone
   - Proposed fix: To use the voice interface, please allow your web browser access the microphone and reload.